neverbiasu/ModelScope-Top-LoRAs/README.md

 pytest -q
 ```

 CI (GitHub Actions) is included and can be configured to run tests and optionally run scheduled fetches.
-To let CI access ModelScope, add the appropriate secrets (API token or SSH key) in GitHub repository settings.
+In most cases CI does not need a ModelScope token because images are downloaded via public `cover_url` links; only add `MODELSCOPE_API_TOKEN` as a secret if you need to access protected resources or to run generation steps that require authentication.

 ## Notes